ClementJ18/pyzork/docs/source/index.rst

    :target: https://github.com/ClementJ18/pyzork
    :alt: Stars

 pyzork is a python library to make creating text adventures easier.
+The usual steps to creating anything using this library is to subclass the parent of the thing you want to create.
+For example, if you want to create a Goblin for your player to fight you'll need to subclass :class:Enemy.
+If you want to create a Tavern for your players to visit you'll need to subclass :class:Location and so on.
+Each class and method has documentation including examples so it's just a matter of finding it.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   started
    modifiers
    abilities
    levels
+   base